Maattrraan: Plot

-Ramachandran is an Indian geneticist who works for the USSR.
-While on a vacation in India, he attempts to create a human with several talents through baby designing, which leads to the birth of his sons, Akhilan (Akhil) and Vimalan (Vimal), who are conjoined at the chest area.
+Ramachandran is an Indian geneticist who works for the Soviet Union.
+While on a vacation in India, he attempts to create a human with several talents through baby designing, which leads to the birth of his sons, Akhilan and Vimalan, who are conjoined at the chest area.
 As they both share a common heart, doctors recommend a sacrificial surgery to which their mother, Sudha, objects.
-As the brothers grow older, they are poles apart in character; Vimal is intellectual and good at studies, while Akhil is carefree and poor at studies.
-Following the dissolution of the USSR, Ramachandran becomes unemployed and returns to India.
+As the brothers grow older, they are poles apart in character; Vimalan is intellectual and good at studies, while Akhilan is carefree and poor at studies.
+Following the dissolution of the Soviet Union, Ramachandran becomes unemployed and returns to India.
 For many months, Ramachandran attempts to secure funding for his projects but fails as neither the Government of India nor Venture capitalists are willing to help him.
 Ramachandran attempts suicide but is stopped by Sudha.
 With the savings of his family, Ramachandran begins work on his most ambitious project on a small scale.

 Many years later, Ramachandran becomes a successful geneticist, with the help of his family.
 His company, Locus Lacto Product, has made a large amount of profit through their product Energion, which is the best-selling children's powdered milk energy drink in the market, making him a billionaire.
-Vimal has grown up to be an honest man who has graduated from college with a degree in chemistry, while Akhil enjoys life.
+Vimal has grown up to be an honest man who has graduated from college with a degree in chemistry, while Akhilan enjoys life.
 They become smitten by Anjali, who has joined their company as a translator, along with her Russian friend, Volga, a journalist.
 Vimalan and Anjali fall in love, causing Akhilan to feel jealous, yet he is happy for them.

 It is revealed that Volga is a spy who has been tasked with stealing Energion's secrets.
-After her cover is blown, she is kicked out of the office by Ramachandran.
+After her cover is blown, she is thrown out of the office by Ramachandran.
 Volga takes the brothers to their cattle farm under the pretext of an interview, where she takes photos and collects a milk sample from the farm.
 When Vimalan confronts Volga, she reveals that Energion is an adulterated product that can lead to the deaths of thousands of children.
-Volga also reveals that an industrialist named Ajay Rathnam joined their company as a spy, and after being exposed was murdered by Ramachandran.
+Volga adds that an industrialist named Ajay Rathnam joined their company as a spy, and after being exposed was murdered by Ramachandran.
 She also accuses their father of killing their R&D head, Raghu and setting the lab on fire to destroy evidence.
-Consequently, Volga is killed by Ramachandra's henchman, Dinesh.
+Consequently, Volga is killed by Ramachandran's henchman, Dinesh.
 However, she swallows a pen drive containing evidence of foul play before dying.
 Anjali acquires it from the surgeon performing the autopsy and hands it to Vimalan.
-Following this, Vimal and Akhil are attacked by the goons who attempt to steal the pen drive from them.
-Akhil believes the attack was only meant to rob them.
-In the midst of the fight, Vimal is struck on the head by the gang leader, Prathap Bihari.
+Following this, Vimalan and Akhilan are attacked by the goons who attempt to steal the pen drive from them.
+Akhilan believes the attack was only meant to rob them.
+In the midst of the fight, Vimalan is struck on the head by the gang leader, Prathap Bihari.